FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

    ```

    This command forwards traffic from port 8080 on your external IP address to port 8080 on your localhost, where the Nginx container is listening for a connections.
-   Value for `listenport` can be changed as needed.
+   The value for `listenport` can be changed as needed.

 3. **Open the Port on Your Firewall**